-Purchase advance tickets at Maria's Bookshop, Zia Taqueria, 4 Corners River Sports, and Pine Needle Mountaineering.
+Purchase advance tickets at Maria's Bookshop, Zia Taqueria (north and south), 4 Corners River Sports, and Pine Needle Mountaineering.

 Place: Smiley Building